ahmedelserafy7/Throttle/README.md

     }

 ### Note
-- In the window of lifetime running your app, the function will be executed for once.
+- In that window of time your app is running, the function will be executed for once.
 So it's not the best option to use for user experience design.
 - If you're looking for getting your user experience design stable and better, you can use **Throttle**.

 ## Throttle